-Festivities get underway with street entertainment at about 11pm.
-Usually there's a band of pipers, followed by some very wild drumming.
+Festivities get underway with street entertainment at about 11 p.m. with a band of pipers, followed by some very wild drumming.
 Just before midnight, a lone piper leads the fireball swingers into the town center to the familiar strains of Scotland the Brave.

 How it All Began

-Stonehaven was oncea small fishing village on the coast, about 15 miles from Aberdeen.
-The festival probably arose from a local 19th century ritual at one time only practiced by the fishermen of Old Stonehaven - the orignal village.
-Despite records that go back a little over a hundred years, it's likely that the use of purifying flame to word off evil spirits and to endow the fishing fleet with luck has pre-Christian origins.
+Stonehaven was once a small fishing village on the coast, about 15 miles from Aberdeen.
+The festival probably arose from a local 19th-century ritual practiced by the fishermen of the original village of Old Stonehaven.
+While records are spotty, it's likely that the use of purifying flame to ward off evil spirits and endow the fishing fleet with luck has pre-Christian origins.

 At one time, only those born in the burgh of Stonehaven could participate.
-In the 1960s when the festival began to decline the rules were changed and, today, anyone who has lived in Stonehaven for a period of time and who has served as a Fireball marshal for at least one festival can apply to take part.
-And, unlike the Allendale Tar Barl, in England which is a male only affair, quite a few women march with the Stonehaven Fireball Swingers.
-(Some year's they're the only ones in trousers!)
+In the 1960s when the festival began to decline, the rules changed, and today, anyone who has lived in Stonehaven for a period of time and who has served as a Fireball marshal for at least one festival can apply to take part.
+Unlike the Allendale Tar Barl in England, which is a male-only affair, quite a few women march with the Stonehaven Fireball Swingers—some years women are the only ones wearing trousers.

-Today, the Fireball swingers each make their own fireballs by filling wire baskets with a mixture of flammable materials.
-Participant's keep their recipes secret but the object is to create a fireball that will stay lit and burn brightly for a long time.
+Today, the Fireball swingers make their own fireballs by filling wire baskets with a mixture of flammable materials.
+Participants keep their recipes secret, but the object is to create a fireball that will stay lit and burn brightly for a long time.

-Stonehaven has a live webcam, tuned on the harbor where the festival ends as all the fire baskets are thrown into the sea.
-Keeping in mind that webcams often go offline just when you need them, you might be able to catch a glimpse of the end of the procession by clicking on the Stonehaven Harbor Webcam on New Year's Eve.
-The procession usually reaches the harbour 15 to 20 minutes after midnight.
+Stonehaven has a live webcam positioned at the harbor where the festival ends as all the fire baskets are thrown into the sea.
+Online watchers can catch the end of the procession by clicking on the Stonehaven Harbor Webcam on New Year's Eve.
+The procession usually reaches the harbor about 15 to 20 minutes after midnight.

-- Or you could stay over: If you don't want to drive or wait for the start of bus services the next morning (after 4am), you could book a room in Stonehaven.
-For a relatively small town, it has quite a few places to stay.
-But book early because they are all likely to be full on New Year's Eve—and they will charge four or five times their normal price.
+If you don't want to drive or wait for the start of bus services the next morning (at about 6:30 a.m.), you could book a room in Stonehaven.
+For a relatively small town, it has quite a few places to stay, but book early because they are all likely to be full on New Year's Eve—and prices are four or five times the regular price.